sorich87/import-users-from-csv/readme.txt

 == Changelog ==

+= 0.5 =
+* Changed code to allow running import from another plugin

 = 0.4 =
 * Switched to RFC 4180 compliant library for CSV parsing
 * Introduced IS_IU_CSV_DELIMITER constant to allow changing the CSV delimiter